Kiruse/ExtraFun.jl/README.md

 ## indexed
 A functional alternative to `Base.collect(coll)` which only collects `coll` into a `Vector` if it isn't indexable, otherwise returns `coll` itself.

+## iterable
+Return the passed-in argument if a signature of `Base.iterate` exists for it, otherwise return an iterable type around the argument.
+The result of this function will always be iterable.

 # Functions
 Imperative general purpose functions.